 There may be other side effects not listed here.
 Talk to your doctor about any side effect that seems unusual or that is especially bothersome.

-Atenolol (Tenormin) can interact with a number of other compounds, including the blood pressure medicine Catapres (clonidine).
+Atenolol (Tenormin) can interact with a number of other compounds, including the blood pressure medicine clonidine (Catapres).
 This drug should never be suddenly discontinued by a person on atenolol (Tenormin) or any other beta-blocker, as the sudden increase in blood pressure could be life-threatening.

-Taking atenolol (Tenormin) with calcium channel blockers is generally not advised as the combined effects might lead to serious heart problems.
+Calcium channel blockers (verapamil, diltiazem), which are also heart/blood pressure medications, could have increased effects if given together with atenolol.
+Taking atenolol with calcium channel blockers is generally not advised as the combined effects might lead to serious heart problems.
 If they must be taken together, the dose for both or one medication may need to be reduced and cardiac function should be carefully monitored.

-drugs interact with atenolol (Tenormin), including ampicillin and medicines used to treat anxiety, asthma, blood pressure and heart problems.
+Many other drugs interact with atenolol, including ampicillin and medicines used to treat anxiety, asthma, blood pressure and heart problems.
 Arthritis medicine and aspirin may reduce the effectiveness of some beta-blockers.
 Drugs used to treat migraines, tuberculosis and high cholesterol do not mix well with beta-blockers.

 1. Lindholm, L. H., et al. “Should Beta-Blockers Remain First Choice in the Treatment of Primary Hypertension?
 A Meta-Analysis.”
 Lancet 2005;366:1545-1553.